 Looking for a chocolate protein powder that will not upset your stomach?

-We make chocolate protein powder with 100% stomach-friendly foods.
+We make chocolate protein powder with 100% stomach and gut-friendly foods.
 You can feel the difference.

 3 reasons why drink wholesome is easy to digest